frozzare/docker-wptest/README.md

 ## Contributing

-Add new WordPress versions to `versions.sh` and run `update.sh` instead of adding them to each docker container.
+Add new WordPress versions to `versions.sh` and run `update.sh` instead of adding them to each docker container and update the readme file with new versions.

 ## License